haothitran/posts/_posts/2016-02-20-listening-to-podcasts.md

 It is an appealing form of entertainment for me.
 I enjoy being a silent participant in several different conversations relating to my personal interests.
 When show hosts go on tangents, I can tune it out for a moment or skip an entire conversation thread altogether.
 In extreme cases, I can just drop a podcast if the show's direction no longer interests me.

 I admit that it took me a while to get back into listening to podcasts.
 I think they are difficult to get into by yourself because there are so many shows and niche topics.
 It is overwhelming and intimidating to dive into them alone without guidance.

-You just have to take a leap somewhere and start listening.
+For myself, I found a topic that interested me and started listening from the first episode.
+From there, my podcast library grew organically into other shows.